fabianoriccardi/RTCMemory/readme.md

-# RTCMemory
+# RTC Memory

-A library to make easier to benefit of RTC memory embedded in ESP8266, designed for the Arduino platform.
+RTC Memory is a library to efficiently manage the different levels of data persistence and speed offered by RAM, RTC memory, and flash memory on ESP8266.

 ## Motivation

 [ESP8266 Arduino core](https://github.com/esp8266/Arduino) provides *byte-oriented* functions to read, write, and check the integrity data on RTC memory.
-Hence, accessing common data types, such as string, integer, or float, requires to deal with pointers and casting.
-RTCMemory hides this complexity, making you access directly to high-level data stored in RTC memory.
-Moreover, if you need to preserve this data from power loss, this library allows you to back up the entire content on non-volatile flash memory in a single line.
+Hence, accessing data types such as string, integer, or float requires dealing with pointers and casting, leading to hard-to-find errors.
+So I created a snippet to make this process easier, more intuitive, and error-proof.
+Finally, I have come up with this library and some additional nice-to-have features such as backup on flash memory.

 ## Features

- - Make easier to access to RTC data
+- Make trivial the management of RTC memory
 - Backup data on flash memory
+- Save data on different memories only when needed
- - Support for SPIFFS and LittleFS file systems
+- Compatibility with SPIFFS and LittleFS file systems

 ## Usage

-You should be aware of very few APIs to effectively use RTCMemory.
+You should be aware of very few APIs to effectively use RTC Memory.
 First, define a data structure that will contains your data (max 508 bytes):

     typedef struct {